kubernetes/kubernetes/docs/api.md

 ## API versioning

-Fine-grain resource evolution alone makes it difficult to eliminate fields or restructure resource representations.
-Therefore, Kubernetes supports multiple API versions, each at a different API path prefix, such as `/api/v1beta3`.
+To make it easier to eliminate fields or restructure resource representations, Kubernetes supports multiple API versions, each at a different API path prefix, such as `/api/v1beta3`.
 These are simply different interfaces to read and/or modify the same underlying resources.
 In general, all API resources are accessible via all API versions, though there may be some cases in the future where that is not true.

-Distinct API versions present more clear, consistent views of system resources and behavior than intermingled, independently evolved resources.
-They also provide a more straightforward mechanism for controlling access to end-of-lifed and/or experimental APIs.
+We chose to version at the API level rather than at the resource or field level to ensure that the API presents a clear, consistent view of system resources and behavior, and to enable controlling access to end-of-lifed and/or experimental APIs.

 The [API and release versioning proposal](design/versioning.md) describes the current thinking on the API version evolution process.